-- You have had Ear Surgery.
+- You have had ear surgery

-- You are prone to dizziness.
+- You are prone to dizziness

-- Narrow or kinked ear canals.
+- You have narrow or kinked ear canals

-- Surfers ear or swimmers ear.
+- You experience surfers ear or swimmers ear

 Why see an ear wax removal nurse?

-- Wear hearing aids/ears plugs.
+- Wear hearing aids or ear plugs

-- Clicking sound when you swallow.
+- Hear clicking sound when you swallow

-- Pain while flying on airplanes.
+- Experience pain while flying on aeroplanes